top of page

 Aside from its whale shark sightings, the Silk Cayes Marine Reserve protects some of the healthiest parts of the Mesoamerican Barrier Reef, largely due to its elevation and the good quality of the water here.
 The area’s sandy beaches also serve as nesting sites for hawksbill turtles and seeing these critically endangered creatures is a highlight of any visit.

-Where to stay to dive Glover’s Atoll and Gladden Spot
+Best places to stay near Glover’s Atoll and Gladden Spot

 A starfish on a seagrass bed off the coast of Belize